Tonopah Test Range Airport: Foreign technology evaluation programs

-On 12 August 1968, the IDF obtained two Syrian Air Force MiG-17F ("Fresco C") fighters that had gotten lost during a training flight and landed inadvertently at Betzet Landing Field, Israel.
-The MiG-17 was of paramount importance to the United States, because it was also used by the North Vietnamese Air Force.
-It was much more agile than the supersonic MiG-21, and in experienced hands it would run rings around the F-4 Phantom.
-After a brief period of testing, the first MiG-17, coded HAVE DRILL arrived at Groom Lake in January 1969.
-The second MiG-17, HAVE FERRY, arrived in March.
+Background

+Operation Rolling Thunder in March 1965 led the North Vietnamese Air Force (NVAF) to introduce the subsonic MiG-17 (J5) and the supersonic MiG-21 to the Vietnam War, pitting them against U.S. aircraft.
+The MiG-21 posed a major threat to Israeli Air Defenses as well as to American pilots, so the US loaned a MiG-21 that Israel had acquired, and evaluated it in a series of test flights known as Have Doughnut.
+A similar program was carried out with MiG-17s under the codes Have Drill and Have Ferry.

 By June 1969, the results of the evaluations of the MiG-21 and MiG-17s were incorporated into the USAF Fighter Weapons School and the Navy TOPGUN training school.

-In 1969 Pakistan supplied the U.S. with a Chinese-built MiG-19 (J6) which was tested under the Have Drill program.
-These aircraft were given USAF designations and fake serial numbers so that they may be identified in DOD standard flight logs.
-In May 1973, Project HAVE IDEA was formed which took over from the older HAVE DOUGHNUT, HAVE FERRY and HAVE DRILL projects.

-In May 1973, when Project Have Idea was initiated for joint technical and tactical evaluation of Soviet aircraft types, the tactical evaluation flights of foreign aircraft were undertaken by Detachment 1, 57th Fighter Weapons Wing.
+In May 1973, Project Have Idea was initiated for joint technical and tactical evaluation of Soviet aircraft types, and took over the older Have Doughnut, Have Drill, and Have Ferry projects.
+It was undertaken by Detachment 1, 57th Fighter Weapons Wing.

 4477th Test and Evaluation Squadron

-In July 1975, the 4477th Tactical Evaluation Flight ("Red Eagles") was formed at Nellis AFB as tactical evaluation organization.
+In July 1975, the 4477th Tactical Evaluation Flight ("Red Eagles") was formed at Nellis AFB as tactical evaluation organization under the 57th Fighter Weapons Wing.
 Also in the early 1970s, the concept of "Aggressor Squadrons", was born, using the Northrop F-5E Tiger II, which was found to be nearly identical in terms of maneuvering and speed with the MiG-21 to train front-line combat pilots in Soviet Air Force tactics.
 Aggressor training was done where the units went head to head against USAF fighters in mock dogfights at this time to find out and exploit possible weaknesses.